Property insight by real-estate-guy.com

 1. Can come with some existing furnishing, can save cost on the renovation.

-2. Able to choose your location, especially for those wanted to stay near parents.
+2. Able to choose your location, especially for those wanted to stay near their parents.

 3. Can move in immediately after purchase